return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

     Set to 0 for connectors that don't support connection status discovery.

-The connector is then registered with a call to ``drm_connector_init`` with a pointer to the connector functions and a connector type, and exposed through sysfs with a call to ``drm_connector_register``.
+The connector is then registered with a call to :c:func:`drm_connector_init()` with a pointer to the connector functions and a connector type, and exposed through sysfs with a call to :c:func:`drm_connector_register()`.

 Supported connector types are